srilakshmikanthanp/quicknote/README.md

 ## About The Project

 QuickNote is a utility program to take Notes! right from your taskbar.
-It is a cross platform application built with Electron.js and React.js. it's also supports Rich Text Editing.
+It is a cross-platform application built with Electron.js and React.js. it also supports Rich Text Editing.

 ### Built With